dnvriend/akka-persistence-inmemory/README.md

     will write the events to the journal.
 That writePlugin has all event adapters configured and if applicable, those event adapters will be used to adapt the events from the data-model to the application-model effectively you should have application-model events in your _EventEnvelope_ if configured correctly.
+ - Removed the non-official and never-to-be-used bulk loading interface

 ## 1.3.8 (2016-09-07)
   - Akka 2.4.9 -> Akka 2.4.10